ChrisTowles/blog/content/apps/vscode-markdown-paste-image/index.md

 ## Conclusion

-If you haven't looks at what goes into vscode extensions, you should.
+If you haven't looks at what goes into VS Code extensions, you should.
 It's pretty easy to do, and it's a good way to learn.
 I use this extension every day and its in all my work repos as well!